-A review of operations of the school during the financial year shows that revenue increased by 10% and the expenses increased by 3%.
-The increase in revenue is mainly as a result of (i) an increase in government grant funding (positive effect), (ii) an increase in student numbers between the 2017 and 2018 school years, and (iii) an increase in trading activities (i.e. school aftercare services).
-The school maintained good control over its expenses during 2018, as it did in 2017.
-Nonetheless, operating expenses increased mainly as a result of an increase in information technology expenses and an increase in our occupancy expenses.
+A review of operations of the school during the financial year shows that revenue increased by 8% and the expenses increased by 7%.
+The increase in revenue is mainly as a result of (i) an increase in government grant funding (positive effect), (ii) an increase in student numbers between August census 2018 and 2019 of 7.2%, and (iii) an increase in trading activities (i.e. school aftercare and playgroup services).
+The school maintained good control over its expenses during 2019, as it did in 2018.
+Nonetheless, expenses increased mainly as a result of an increase in wages and salaries and an increase in operating expenses.